Belgium switched to Peppol e-invoicing on 1 January — fines reach €5,000 per missed invoice.

 02Who solves this today

 Listed providers publicly market to the Belgian Peppol B2B niche on their own homepages.
 Inclusion is not endorsement.
-Adjacent Belgian-market vendors were considered and excluded where their public homepage did not contain a verbatim Peppol / B2B-e-invoicing self-marketing phrase: Codabox in particular markets accounting-data automation (VOICI / VOILA) to accountants and entrepreneurs but its front page does not mention Peppol or the 2026 B2B mandate, so it was dropped per the Vietnam / US-AP precedent — two-or-three verified entries beat a longer list with a weak link.
+Adjacent Belgian-market vendors were considered and excluded where their public homepage did not contain a verbatim Peppol / B2B-e-invoicing self-marketing phrase: Codabox in particular markets accounting-data automation (VOICI / VOILA) to accountants and entrepreneurs but its front page does not mention Peppol or the 2026 B2B mandate, so it was dropped per the Vietnam / US-AP precedent: two-or-three verified entries beat a longer list with a weak link.
 The official Belgian Federal Public Service Finance portal (einvoice.belgium.be) and the European Commission's eInvoicing country page are cited above in section 01 as the source of the regulatory regime, not as solution providers.

 Listed companies — manage your entry.
 If you are one of the providers above and anything here is wrong, missing, or out of date — or you'd rather not be listed — let us know.
 Removal is processed within 24 hours; corrections within 7 business days.
 We do not contact listed companies first; we publish what your own public marketing claims and respond when you reach out.
-Email contact@aikraft.com or use the form below.
+Email contact@aikraft.com.